Tsunekazu/checkonchain/research_articles/dcr_following_footsteps/decred_following_footsteps.md

 Stock-to-flow (S2F) ratio is the ratio between the 'above ground'/circulating supply of an asset and the annual inflation rate, thus representing the number of years of production required to double the current supply.
 It is a concept generally suited to commodities and fixed supply crypto-assets and may be throught of as a measure of Scarcity.
 A higher the S2F ratio suggests a scarcer asset and a consistent S2F ratio is over time indicates a resistance to inflation (hardness).

 [Plan B has shown](https://medium.com/@100trillionUSD/modeling-bitcoins-value-with-scarcity-91fa0fc03e25) that a fundamental power-law relationship between stock-to-flow is observable for **Bitcoin**.
-Subsequent statistical checks have further validated this model by confirming S2F and Value for **Bitcoin** are co-integrated ([Nick,2019](https://medium.com/@phraudsta/falsifying-stock-to-flow-as-a-model-of-bitcoin-value-b2d9e61f68af); [BurgerCrypto, 2019](https://medium.com/burgercrypto-com/reviewing-modelling-bitcoins-value-with-scarcity-part-ii-the-hunt-for-cointegration-66a8dcedd7ef)).
+Subsequent statistical checks have further validated this model by confirming S2F and Value for **Bitcoin** are co-integrated ([Nick, 2019](https://medium.com/@phraudsta/falsifying-stock-to-flow-as-a-model-of-bitcoin-value-b2d9e61f68af); [BurgerCrypto, 2019](https://medium.com/burgercrypto-com/reviewing-modelling-bitcoins-value-with-scarcity-part-ii-the-hunt-for-cointegration-66a8dcedd7ef)).

 Given similarities in monetary policy and stock-to-flow ratio, it reasonably follows that a similar linear regression calculation may be undertaken for **Decred**.
 This provides a gauge for the monetary premium developed especially if equivalent statistical rigor is established.
 The regression fit and constants should be compared with respect to the age of the coin and state of progress through its issuance schedule.